 2016-2017 ATP Elections Candidates

-Candidate for ATP President-Elect: Jim Johnston
+ATP President-Elect: Jim Johnston

-Candidate for ATP Treasurer: Michele Doney
+ATP Treasurer: Michele Doney

-After serving four years as ATP Secretary, this year I ask for your vote for the office of Treasurer.
+After serving four years as ATP Secretary, this year I asked for your vote for the office of Treasurer.
 I have been an active member of ATP since 2007.
-In addition to my role as Secretary, I currently serve on the Constitution, Bylaws & Ethics Committee, and I served for several years on the Diversity Committee.
+In addition to my previous role as Secretary, I currently serve on the Constitution, Bylaws & Ethics Committee, and I served for several years on the Diversity Committee.
 I have attended eight of the past nine ATP annual conferences, and I have served as a presenter numerous times, including several concurrent sessions, two webinars and five pre-conference workshops.
 I have also published several articles in the ATP newsletter.

 In my four years as Secretary, I undertook the vital project of collecting and organizing significant ATP documents into a comprehensive, standardized, easy-to-use archive, including everything from minutes and reports to hotel contracts and conference programs.
 I have also developed a set of summary documents that track key pieces of data from year to year such as board composition, membership and conference attendance figures, and a standard checklist for future secretaries to ensure that a complete set of documents is archived each year.
 As I pass the archive on to the next Secretary, my hope is that it will provide a window to our past, help keep us focused on long-term organizational goals as board members come and go, and assist us in making data-based decisions as we continue into our second decade of existence.